-Operating procedures have been developed (April 24, 2018 submittal).
+Operating procedures have been developed (October 24, 2019 submittal).
 These procedures, and others concerning the rundown vessels, etc., are carried over with slight modifications from previous Polytech Molding procedures.
 The levels in hold tanks TK-780 and TK-880 are measured by dual monitors in each tank.
 The computer logic, operating the control of valves and blowers, etc., will not allow transfer to a hold tank unless the tank can accommodate the transfer, will abort a transfer from a hold tank to the condensation system if the hold tank is nearly empty, will abort a transfer if one of the area monitors detects a butane release, and will abort a transfer if the condensation system ("Polaris" system) alarms.
-The condensation system operates at its peak efficiency when the temperature at the top of the condensation column is less than -186°F; the monitored temperature at the top of the column was observed to be -118°F during the inspection.
-According to Mr. Knowles the process was in regeneration and the temperature would drop closer to -186°F following the process cycle.
+The condensation system operates at its peak efficiency when the temperature at the top of the condensation column is less than -186°F; the monitored temperature at the top of the process was in regeneration and the temperature would drop closer to -186°F following the process cycle.

-SC VI.4 - COMPLIANCE - Monthly records kept of all instances where butane collection and tank or condensation system fails to capture butane as designed, including amount failed to capture - BASF reports there were no instances during the past two years (March 2016 through March 2018).
+SC VI.4 - COMPLIANCE - Monthly records kept of all instances where butane collection and tank or condensation system fails to capture butane as designed, including amount failed to capture - BASF reports there were no instances from May 1, 2018 through June 13, 2019.